-- A pair of nude, white, black dress pumps pair in a fashion color.
+- A pair of nude, white, black dress pumps and a pair in a fashion color.

 - Strappy sandals

 - Depending on your work dress code two summer and three winter blazers if required.

 Five shirts and two pair of pants give you already ten different looks assumed you wear the same pair of shoes.
 Adding two skirts means 20 different outfits.
 Adding a sheath means you now have 25 outfits.
 This number excludes all the additional looks you can create by wearing your sheath as a skirt or top.
 Adding a cardigan you can already make 50 different looks.
 When you wear the cardigan as a top with your pants, skirts and sheath you have 55 different looks.
 Now add a second pair of shoes and you are at 110 different outfits.